Common Moving Terminology

 Accessorial (Additional) Services

 These are moving services that fall outside the standard transportation services and charges.
 Specifically, accessorial moving services can include packing, unpacking, or appliance servicing.
-It might also include extra pick-up or deliveries at your request.
+It might also have extra pick-ups or deliveries at your request.

-As a local moving company that also represents a national van line, your agent can handle functions such as booking, origin, hauling, and destination.
+As a local moving company representing a national van line, your agent can handle functions such as booking, origin, hauling, and destination.
 Lile is an agent for North American Van Lines.

 AMSA Certified Mover